A systematic characterisation of canopy density based on turbulent-structure penetration: Results and discussion

 \subsection{Influence of streamwise and spanwise pitch}

 We have shown that, for a fixed $\lambda_f$, the location of interfacial eddies and their penetration depth depend on whether the canopy elements are more closely packed in the streamwise or spanwise direction.
-To further investigate the effect of the streamwise and spanwise arrangement, we now vary the element pitch separately in the streamwise or spanwise direction while keeping the element geometry fixed.
-This allows us to examine the effects of $s_x^+$ and $s_z^+$ independently, and to better understand how canopy anisotropy affects turbulence penetration.
+To further investigate the effect of the streamwise and spanwise arrangement, we now vary the element pitch \rgm{i.e. spacing} separately in the streamwise or spanwise direction while keeping the element geometry fixed.
+This allows us to examine the effect of $s_x^+$ and $s_z^+$ independently, and to better understand how canopy anisotropy affects turbulence penetration. \rgm{We thus focus on the results for canopies $\mathrm{Z_{S27\times108}}$, $\mathrm{Z_{S108\times108}}$ and $\mathrm{Z_{S216\times108}}$ on one hand, and $\mathrm{X_{S108\times27}}$, $\mathrm{X_{S108\times108}}$ and $\mathrm{X_{S108\times216}}$ on the other.}